-An AUi (Audio Unit Instrument) is a AU Plugin that can convert MIDI events to audio.
-You can select an AUi by clicking the instrument slot's down arrow.
-The AUi plugins appear in the list's 'AU, VST and LV2 Plugins' section.
+An AU (Audio Unit) Instrument is a AU Plugin that can convert MIDI events to audio.
+You can select an AU Instrument by clicking the instrument slot's down arrow.
+The AU Instrument plugins appear in the list's Plugins section.

 AU Instruments respond to all the streams that are in the track's MIDI file.
 However, in most cases it will be easier to use multiple tracks (each using an instance of the AU Instrument) instead.